tedliosu/opencl_equijoin_demo/README.md

 2. `./generate_custom_data.py [number of customer table rows] [number of purchases table rows]` (MAKE SURE you have the Faker pip package installed for this one)
     - For example, run `./generate_custom_data.py 1000000 3000000`
+    - Also, tweak the value of NUM_THREADS_IN_BLOCK listed in "./include/equijoin_opencl.h" if necessary so that the number of purchase table rows you specified in this step **is divisible by** the value of NUM_THREADS_IN_BLOCK; **otherwise the main C program WILL SEGFAULT**.

 3. `./generate_custom_data_equijoin_result_ref.sh` (MAKE SURE you have sqlite3 installed for this one)